1Refiloe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Removes all letters c and C from input
 21. Reverses its input
 22. Displays all users and their home directories, sorted by users.
+22. Displays all users and their home directories, sorted by users.